 And this particular form of discrimination takes a huge toll on human capital, too.
 Researchers from various organizations report that between 40 and 60% of women have been harassed at work, and as many as 65% of incidents are not reported, due to fear of retribution.

 Unhappy people make an unhappy workforce.
 However, when your employees work in an environment free from sexual harassment, there is more trust, improved morale, fewer unnecessary distractions, less absenteeism, and more cooperation.
 In short, a more productive workplace.

-Requiring your managers and supervisors to take the legally mandated training puts you in compliance with the law.
-But going one step further — requiring all employees to take this training regardless of rank or stature — sends a strong message that you genuinely care about an ethical, harmonious and safe workplace.
+Requiring your employees to take the legally mandated training puts you in compliance with the law and sends a strong message that you genuinely care about an ethical, harmonious and safe workplace.
 And it empowers bystanders to become active allies in creating an environment that works for everyone.